lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

 16. Log out of the sim UI.

-## That’s it for modeling to learn how to evaluate the Base Case of no new decisions.
+### That’s it for _Modeling to Learn_ how to evaluate the Base Case of no new decisions.
 Next is our Done/Do review.

 Today we entered our Question, Hypothesis, Findings and Decisions for our base case run in the Text section.
 Before next time, please log in to mtl.how/sim and explore the results of the base case run in the Results Dashboard found in the Expanded Outputs view.